 Cons of Investing In Bitcoin

+Limited Scaling.
 Currently, Bitcoin can only handle 3 to 7 transactions per second.
 So, as Bitcoin becomes more popular, the time it takes for the Bitcoin network to verify a transaction becomes longer.
 If this problem isn’t fixed soon then the fees to send Bitcoins will increase, and so will the time it takes to send Bitcoins.
+This may have you wondering not about how to invest in Bitcoin, but should I invest in Bitcoin?

 Unfortunately, it seems that the inventor of Bitcoin (Satoshi Nakamoto) didn’t think about this becoming a problem in the future.